petervanderwalt/grblhal_docs/docs/04-Reference/complete-settings-reference.md

     *   `$305=23`

 #### Tips & Tricks
-- Do not change this port unless you have a specific reason, such as a port conflict on your network or a security requirement.
+- Usually there is no need to change this port unless you have a specific reason
 - You will need this port number to configure your G-code sender if it uses Telnet.

 ---